Scheduled MonumentsEnglandGroup of round barrows and cross ridge dyke at Sunny Bank

 What is Group of round barrows and cross ridge dyke at Sunny Bank?

-A Group of round barrows and cross ridge dyke at Sunny Bank is a Bronze Age funerary and territorial monument located in Yorkshire, England.
+The Group of round barrows and cross ridge dyke at Sunny Bank is a Bronze Age burial and boundary monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010528.

 Who is responsible for protecting Group of round barrows and cross ridge dyke at Sunny Bank?